 Finally, there is no single standard “convertible note” out there.
 As such, convertible notes invariably involve lawyers.
 Even if you don’t have a lawyer the first time around, you’ll probably require them later if you end up modifying any of the terms.
 For example, if you need to extend the maturity date, you’ll probably need a lawyer to make that change and ensure the old contract is no longer “valid.”

-SAFE Notes: What They Are and How They Address These Issues
+SAFE Notes: What They Are And How They Address These Issues

 Developed in 2013 by Y Combinator, Simple Agreement for Future Equity (SAFE) notes are significantly easier financing instruments.
 They take the best of what convertible notes have to offer, but they make them simpler.